 2. Split, Croatia

-Croatia has a mix of everything you could want on a destination: nature, history, beaches, art, culture, great food, and even some of the most breathtaking Game of Throne’s locations.
+Croatia has a mix of everything you could want in a destination: nature, history, beaches, art, culture, great food, and even some of the most breathtaking Game of Throne’s locations.
 Tons of people are including Dubrovnik, Plitvice waterfalls, and Hvar Island to their bucket lists, but they’re overlooking a treasure hidden in plain sight: Split.

 The heart of the city is Diocletian’s Palace, a stunning fortress built 1700 years ago.
 Get lost in the little allies, climb the bell tower of Saint Domnius Cathedral, look for the Egyptian sphinx in the Peristyle, explore the basement (this is where GoT dragons where kept), and head to the golden gate to meet Grgur Ninski, an 8.5 meter (28 ft) tall statue by Croatian’s sculpture Ivan Meštrović.
 The story says that if you touch his toe, you’ll be back to Split.
 Finish the day grabbing a glass of Croatian wine or a shot of the local spirit, rakija, in the Pjaca and look there for the 24 hours clock.

-For nature, go for a hike to Marjan park.
+For nature, go for a hike to Marjan Park.
 There’s a viewpoint you can reach by climbing a few flights of stairs, that will give you the best panoramic of the city.
 When it’s beach time, for a perfect mix of turquoise water and lush surroundings, go to Kašjuni.

 Split is also the perfect hub to explore the rest of the country.
 If you base yourself here, you can do day trips to the most spectacular national parks, islands, beaches, and cities.
 Don’t miss Krka waterfalls, Brač’s golden horn, the adventure capital of the country: Omiš, and Trogir, a medieval UNESCO World Heritage Sites.